Phase diagram and elementary excitations of strongly interacting droplets with non-local interactions: Inhomogeneous systems

 \section{Inhomogeneous systems}

 In this section we propose an energy functional for inhomogeneous systems.
-The functional is based on the homogenous analysis from the previous section.
+The functional is based on the homogeneous analysis from the previous section.
 The overall energy has three contributions: kinetic, contact and the one stemming from long-range interactions.
 Let us start with the last contribution.
-When the system is inhomogeneous, we can characterize it with space-dependent density field $\rho(x)$ and the long-range contribution to the energy is
+When the system is inhomogeneous, we can characterise it with space-dependent density field $\rho(x)$ and the long-range contribution to the energy is

 Note that this form essentially assumes an approximate ansatz for two-particle correlations:

 We proceed with our analysis and introduce new variables $ R=\frac{x+x'}{2}$, $r=x-x',$ getting

 where we have changed variables as $r=t \sigma$.
 We look now at expansion of the densities